DrugLib.com — Drug Information Portal

 Clinical Details

-Official title: A Multicenter, Randomized, Double Blind Study to Compare the Efficacy and Safety of Sitagliptin/Metformin Fixed-Dose Combination Compared to Glimepiride in Patients With Type 2 Diabetes Mellitus
+Official title: A Multicenter, Randomized, Double Blind Study to Compare the Efficacy and Safety of Sitagliptin/Metformin Fixed-Dose Combination (JanumetŪ) Compared to Glimepiride in Patients With Type 2 Diabetes Mellitus

 Secondary outcome:

-Change from baseline in fasting plasma glucose (FPG) at Week 30
+Change From Baseline in Fasting Plasma Glucose (FPG) at Week 30

-Number of patients with HbA1c < 7.0% at Week 30
+Percentage of Participants With HbA1C < 7.0% at Week 30

 Eligibility